Brevis: The Infinite Compute Layer

 Pico Prism: The Multi-GPU Proving Breakthrough

-Brevis’s commitment to scalability is exemplified by Pico Prism: a multi-GPU clustering framework that sets a new benchmark for real-world ZK performance.
-Engineered for parallelism and efficiency, Pico Prism transforms ZK proving from a research-intensive process into production-grade infrastructure, capable of handling Ethereum-scale workloads with unprecedented speed and cost efficiency.
+Building on this foundation, Brevis extends its performance frontier through Pico Prism: a multi-GPU clustering framework that redefines real-world ZK scalability.
+Engineered for massive parallelism and efficiency, Pico Prism transforms proof generation from a research bottleneck into production-grade infrastructure, capable of handling Ethereum-scale workloads with unprecedented speed and cost efficiency.

 Brevis Pico Prism Performance & Comparison - Source: Brevis